-- 1. Do not locate units in tightly sealed rooms or small compartments (commonly referred to as confined spaces) without provisions for adequate combustion air and venting.
+1. Do not locate units in tightly sealed rooms or small compartments (commonly referred to as confined spaces) without provisions for adequate combustion air and venting.
 Combustion air must have access to the confined space through a minimum of two permanent openings in the enclosure, at least one near the bottom.
-They should provide a free area of not less than one square inch per 1,000 BTU/Hr input rating of all units in the enclosure with a minimum of 100 square inches for each opening, whichever is greater. - 2.
-When oil-fired unit heaters are to be installed in areas having negative pressure (for example a space with exhaust fan(s)) a power venter is recommended. - 3.
-Do not install units below 7 feet, measured from the bottom of the unit to the floor, unless properly guarded to provide protection from moving parts.
+They should provide a free area of not less than one square inch per 1,000 BTU/Hr input rating of all units in the enclosure with a minimum of 100 square inches for each opening, whichever is greater.

-- Do not install unit heater or vent pipe closer than 18 inches to combustible materials in any direction, except the front of the unit heater, which must be unobstructed. - 5.
-A barometric draft control must be installed on each unit heater, in the same space as the unit heater and as close to the unit as possible.
-See Figure 5.1. - Remove bypass plug from fuel unit when unit is connected to one pipe oil system.
-Failure to do so will permanently damage fuel unit and void warranty. - 7.
-Do not mount the OSV more than three feet above the burner inlet or above the lowest point in fuel line pipings between burner and OSV.
+- When oil-fired unit heaters are to be installed in areas having negative pressure (for example - a space with exhaust fans) a power venter is recommended. - Do not install units below 7 feet, measured from the bottom of the unit to the floor, unless properly guarded to provide protection from moving parts. - Do not install unit heater or vent pipe closer than 18 inches to combustible materials in any direction, except the front of the unit heater, which must be unobstructed. - A barometric draft control must be installed on each unit heater, in the same space as the unit heater and as close to the unit as possible. - Verify that bypass plug is not installed in the fuel unit when unit is connected to a one pipe oil system.
+Operating with the bypass plug on a one pipe system will permanently damage fuel unit and void warranty. - 7.
+Do not mount the oil safety valve more than three feet above the burner inlet or above the lowest point in fuel line pipings between burner and Oil safety valve.
 In-line mounting is recommended. - 8.
 Start-up and adjustment procedures should be performed by a qualified oil serviceman. - Do not reset primary control if heat exchanger is hot.
-If unit fails to operate properly after resetting twice, consult qualified oil serviceman. - Never use a nozzle size or type other than specified in Service Instructions. - 11.
-Do not attempt to start the burner when excess oil has accumulated in the combustion chamber, when the heat exchanger is full of oil vapor or very hot. - 12.
-Burner adjustments should only be performed by qualified oil serviceman. - Do not reset primary control if heat exchanger is warm.
-Wait till cool. - 14.
-To prevent unusual thermal stress and eventual harm to the heat exchanger, do not operate unit heater without fire pot or with a damaged fire pot that does not enclose the flame. - 15.
+Wait until cooled.
+If unit fails to operate properly after resetting twice, consult the factory. - 10.
+Never use a nozzle size or type other than specified in Service Instructions. - 11.
+Do not attempt to start the burner when excess oil or oil vapor has accumulated in the combustion chamber or when the heat exchanger is very hot. - 12.
+Burner adjustments should only be performed by qualified oil serviceman. - 13.
+To prevent unusual thermal stress and eventual harm to the heat exchanger, do not operate unit heater without fire pot or with a damaged fire pot that does not enclose the flame. - 14.
 Do not attempt to reuse any mechanical or electrical controllers which have been wet.
-Replace defective controller.
+Replace defective controller. - 15.
+Ensure that the supply voltage to the appliance, as indicated on the serial plate, is not less than 5% below the rated voltage.

-- To prevent premature heat exchanger failure, do not locate ANY gas-fired appliances in areas where corrosive vapors (i.e. chlorinated, halogenated or acid) are present in the atmosphere. - To check most of the Possible Remedies in the troubleshooting guide listed in Table 18.1, refer to the applicable sections of the manual.
+- To prevent premature heat exchanger failure, do not locate ANY oil-fired appliances in areas where corrosive vapors (i.e. chlorinated, halogenated or acid) are present in the atmosphere. - To check most of the Possible Remedies in the troubleshooting guide listed in Table 18.1, refer to the applicable sections of the manual.